countable-web/open-source-corporation/consulting/README.md

   * Any technical work done for a client is rounded up to the nearest hour.
 This is intended as a reasonable incentive for clients to help us reduce context switching costs without being long enough to actively encourage context switching on our end.

 ### Methodology
   * Understand the client's business.
+What is their largest market?
+How did/does it grow?
+How do they interact with customers?
+What are those customers' top benefits, and top concerns?
   * Answer the question, of new projects: "How will we know if this project's succeeded?"
 Answer it as clearly as possible and write it down in a prominent place.
 All tasks hence should clearly move us toward the stated result.
   * Develop a clear domain language (words used with the client) and use them throughout the project and codebase.
   * Nurture a relationship of collaboration between all stakeholders to increase the pie rather than worry how to split it.